 To some extent, it's not just our core value, it's the law.

-The State Bar requires that we follow through with the commitments that we put in our engagement agreement that we sign with every client.
+The State Bar requires that we follow through with the commitments that we put in the engagement agreement that we sign with every client.

 But there's the letter of the law, and then there's the spirit of the law.
 Doing what we say we will do starts with setting clear expectations and making sure we follow through with them.